Benjamin-Robrechts/OpenHartPaal-website/README.md

 # Open Hart Paal design
 This is the website for the NPO Open Hart Paal.

-This is an initial draft/recommendation.
-Most pictures are placeholder, and texts are copied from the older website pending approval/re-write.
-The primary goal of this preliminary version is to see if it matches the desired look and feel, and makes it more accessible to the target audience
+This is a redesign of the original website.
+Moved to Github with the rationale to keep it open for contributors.

 ## Website design
 To keep the design accessible for potentially future developers;